What are the schools in Hong Kong like?

 HKIS is a friendly school where newcomers will feel very welcome,"

-said another parent with children at Hong Kong International School (HKIS) in Hong Kong.
+remarked another parent with kids at Hong Kong International School (HKIS) in Hong Kong.

 "It is a good school for local children to learn English, but I would not recommend it for expats seeking a quality British education for your child,"

 explained one expat living in Hong Kong, Hong Kong.